gsoft-inc/wl-web-configs/docs/typescript/default.md

 Once configured, to understand how to adapt `@workleap/typescript-configs` default configurations to your codebase while you are completing the migration, have a look at the [custom configuration](custom-configuration.md) page.

-### Advanced use cases
+### Advanced configuration

-If you are encountering a challenging use case making impractical the _per project type_ configurations offered by `@workleap/typescript-configs`, have a look at the [advanced composition](advanced-composition.md) page for documentation about how to compose the underlying configuration pieces of this library.
+If you are encountering a challenging use case making impractical the [per project type configurations](#available-configurations) offered by `@workleap/typescript-configs`, have a look at the [advanced composition](advanced-composition.md) page for documentation about how to compose the underlying configuration pieces of this library.